collage of mountain vistas

 The Museum is in the process of developing and incorporating additional programs and methods to assist persons with disabilities.

-For guests with visual disabilities: Audio cassettes and portable tape recorders.
-There are a limited number of hands-on exhibits, such as military hand guns, which have been made safe and are mounted securely in the galleries.
-Additional tours for guests with visual disabilities are in development.
+For guests with visual disabilities: There are a limited number of hands-on exhibits, such as military hand guns, which have been made safe and are mounted securely in the galleries.
 Signs in large print, with contrasting background, printed on non-glossy surfaces.
-Foreign language translations are available in Spanish and French with advanced notice.

 FOOD AND BEVERAGE FACILITIES: Located on the 2nd floor.
 All facilities are accessible to wheelchairs.
 Most tables are accessible for guests in wheelchairs.
 Tables are located throughout Mess Hall and Tun Tavern.
 Table height 29 in.; they are not fixed to the floor; booths in Tun Tavern are 29 in. high.
 Aisles between tables 29 in. wide.
 Special procedures for food locations with railings for crowd control: Mess Hall food line railings are stainless steel and 33 in. high.